Early Stage Diagnosis Of Breast Cancer, Awareness Stressed - UrduPoint

 Early Stage Diagnosis Of Breast Cancer, Awareness Stressed

-Radiologist and President of Pink Pakistan Trust Dr Zubaida Qazi Wednesday stressed the need to create more knowledge among women at large for early diagnosis and timely treatment of 'Breast Cancer' to save precious lives in the country

-ISLAMABAD (UrduPoint / Pakistan Point News - 7th Oct, 2020 ) :Radiologist and President of Pink Pakistan Trust Dr Zubaida Qazi Wednesday stressed the need to create more knowledge among women at large for early diagnosis and timely treatment of 'Breast Cancer' to save precious lives in the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Oct, 2020 ) :Radiologist and President of Pink Pakistan Trust Dr Zubaida Qazi Sunday stressed the need to create more awareness among women for early diagnosis then timely treatment of 'Breast Cancer' thus save precious lives in the country.

 She said every woman above the age of 20 should have a medical examination every three years and examine themselves every month, adding women above 40 should also have a mammogram along with a medical examination.